CriZ-sd/Docker-lab/Exercise -2 :  fetch data from an API/readme.md

 ```
 Dockerfile :
 ```
-# Use the official Python image for Raspberry Pi (ARM architecture)
+# Use the official Python image
-FROM arm32v7/python:3.9-slim
+FROM python:3.9

 # Set the working directory inside the container
 WORKDIR /app